 (d) any breach by the Customer of this Agreement; or

 (e) any maintenance carried out by the Provider in relation to the Services.

-3.8 The Customer must comply with any Acceptable Use Policy that is published by the Provider as such in relation to the use of the Service on its website from time to time, and must ensure that all persons using the Services with the authority of the Customer or by means of an Account comply with the Acceptable Use Policy.
+3.8 The Customer must comply with any Acceptable Use Policy that is published by the Provider as such in relation to the use of the Service on its website from time to time, and must ensure that all persons using the Services with the authority of the Customer or by means of Dashboard access comply with the Acceptable Use Policy.

 3.9 The Customer must not use the Services in any way that causes, or may cause, damage to the Services or Platform or impairment of the availability or accessibility of the Services.